 8. Members

-(1) The Senate shall consist of 21 members as follows —
+(1) The Senate consists of the following members —

-(a) 4 persons appointed by the Governor;
+(a) 3 persons appointed by the Governor on the recommendation of the Minister;

-(b) 4 persons, who are not persons referred to in paragraph (c), elected by Convocation at the time and place and in the manner prescribed by Statute;
+(b) one person who is a member of the non-academic salaried staff of the University, and who is elected by the non-academic salaried staff of the University in the manner prescribed by regulations;

-(c) 3 persons elected —

-(i) by and from persons who hold an ongoing or fixed term appointment at the University as an academic staff member; and

-(ii) at the time and place and in the manner prescribed by regulations;
+(c) one person who is a member of the academic staff of the University and who is elected by the academic staff of the University in the manner prescribed by regulations;

 (d) the Chancellor ex officio;

-(e) one member of the Academic Board of the University, as established under Statute, elected by and from the Academic Board;
+(e) the Chair of the Academic Board of the University, as established under Statute;

 (f) the Vice-Chancellor of the University ex officio;

-(g) 2 persons who are enrolled as students of the University, elected by students so enrolled at the time and place and in the manner prescribed by regulations;
+(g) 2 persons who are students and are elected by the students in the manner prescribed by regulations;

-(h) one member of the Postgraduate Students’ Association, elected by the members of the Association;
+(h) 2 persons who are members of Convocation and who are elected by Convocation in the manner prescribed by Statute;

-(i) 3 persons selected and coopted as members of the Senate by the other members of the Senate;
+(i) not more than 5 persons coopted as members of the Senate by the Senate.

-(j) one person, elected by and from persons who hold an ongoing or fixed term appointment at the University other than as an academic staff member, elected at the time and place and in the manner prescribed by regulations.

-(2) A person who is a principal of any secondary school, or similar educational institution, or is a teacher engaged in such an institution may be appointed or elected, and act, as a member of the Senate, but no more than 2 such persons may be members of the Senate at the same time.
+(2) The fact that a person holds an elective office (for example, an elective office of the Student Guild) does not disqualify that person from being appointed or holding office under subsection (1).

 (3) The following persons are not eligible to be a member of the Senate under subsection (1)(c) —